parkmawani/julmajustus/README.md

 ---

-## fullscreenadaptivesync — Enables adaptive sync/VRR when a client is fullscreen.
+## fullscreenadaptivesync — Adaptive Sync for Fullscreen Clients in dwl

 fullscreenadaptivesync enhances the visual experience on the [dwl](https://codeberg.org/dwl/dwl) window manager by automatically toggling adaptive sync (VRR) when an application goes fullscreen.
 This patch detects fullscreen transitions and enables VRR to provide a smoother, tear-free display experience—then disables it when you exit fullscreen—to help minimize flickering and maintain performance.
 It’s an ideal solution for users with VRR-capable monitors looking for seamless adaptive sync integration.